This article contains affiliate links.

 The AR-15 is the most popular self-loading rifle in the country.
 Manufacturers spend a lot of money influencing your opinion one way or another on which one to buy.
 In truth, once you get to a certain level of quality, the subtle differences from one rifle to the next aren’t really that important.

-The job of marketing is to make you think otherwise.
+It’s the job of marketing teams to make you feel otherwise.

 - Mission drives gear